dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.5.1.7. `dafny server` {#sec-dafny-server}

-The `dafny server` command starts the Dafny Language Server, which as an [LSP-compliant](https://microsoft.github.io/language-server-protocol/) implementation of Dafny.
+The `dafny server` command starts the Dafny Language Server, which is an [LSP-compliant](https://microsoft.github.io/language-server-protocol/) implementation of Dafny.
 The [Dafny VSCode extension]() uses this LSP implementation, which in turn uses the same core Dafny implementation as the command-line tool.

 The Dafny Language Server is described in more detail [here](#sec-dafny-language-server-vscode).